 These services don’t directly alter your SEO, nor do they negatively affect it.
 They supposedly just boost exposure and mitigate any possible damage you might have coming your way following more traditional web hosting ideas.

-This all sounds good on paper, but before you get out there looking to rent a dozen unique IPs, why not weigh the possible pros and cons of SEO hosting in a purely objective light and get a more well-rounded picture of the matter?
+This all sounds good on paper, but before you rent a dozen unique IPs, why not objectively weigh the possible pros and cons of SEO hosting and get a more well-rounded picture?
 Better safe than sorry.

 Benefits of SEO Hosting

-Though it might sound like kind of a shady practice, SEO hosting has a few merits worth looking into if you’re pooling all your efforts and resources into anything that might have an impact on your site.
+Though it might sound like a shady practice, SEO hosting has a few merits worth considering if you’re pooling all your efforts and resources into anything that might impact your site.

 Avoiding Google’s Wrath

-Just as we mentioned before, Google and other leading search engines do not like it when you have multiple sites hanging out in the same C block.
-Their ranking and security algorithms, among other aspects of how they function, have come a long, long way since the olden days of search engines.
+As we mentioned, Google and other leading search engines do not like it when multiple sites hang out in the same C block.
+Their ranking and security algorithms, among other aspects of how they function, have come a long way since the olden days of search engines.

 They now primarily look at the first link in the block and view every other site in the block as anything from potential malware to spam to pornography, and in turn, remove them from search engine results pages or block them entirely.